-But in spite of these difficulties, "I don't think we would have too much of a that conditions are the worst in Mt. problem (desegregating)," Holloway "Your institution has been getting along all right without them (whites) before, hasn't it?"
+But in spite of these difficulties, "I don't think we would have too much of a problem (desegregating)," Holloway said.
+"Your institution has been getting along all right without them (whites) before, hasn't it?"
 Bishop asked.
 "Let's say we've been getting along,"